AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 3. **Simple Hello World REST APIs**

-Experience the Spring Boot magic by building three straightforward Hello World REST APIs.
-This exercise will help you grasp the fundamentals of crafting REST APIs with Spring Boot.

 Key Concepts:

 - **@RestController**: Annotate your controllers with `@RestController` to define them as REST endpoints, allowing them to respond to HTTP requests.